Guam: Tourism

+As of 2008, Guam's largest single private sector employer with about 1,400 jobs, was Continental Micronesia, a subsidiary of Continental Airlines.
+Continental Airlines merged with and is now a part of United Airlines, a subsidiary of Chicago-based United Airlines Holdings, Inc. As of 2008 the Continental Micronesia annual payroll in Guam was $90 million.

 Budget and unemployment

 In 2003, Guam had a 14% unemployment rate, and the government suffered a $314 million budget shortfall.
 As of 2019 the unemployment rate had dropped to 6.1%.
 By September 2020, the unemployment rate had risen again to 17.9%.
 As of June 2023 the unemployment rate had fallen to 4.0%.
 The unemployment rate in Guam for September 2023 was 4.1%, an increase of 0.1 percentage points from the June 2023 figure of 4.0%, and a reduction of 0.3 percentage points from the September 2022 figure one year earlier of 4.4%.

 Pacific migration to Guam

 The Compacts of Free Association (COFA) between the United States, the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau accords the former entities of the Trust Territory of the Pacific Islands a political status of "free association" with the United States.
 The Compacts generally allow citizens of these island nations to reside in the 50 United States, and in US territories.
 Many people from other Pacific islands were attracted to Guam due to its proximity, environmental, and cultural familiarity.

 Due to the impact of increased utilization of public assistance programs due to immigration, aid has been provided to the nations receiving immigrants.
 In 2003, the amended COFA was enacted, which provided 30 million dollars annually to Guam, Hawaii, American Samoa and the Northern Mariana Islands, as well as to forgive 157 million dollars of Guam's debt to the federal government to offset money already spent on public assistance programs.
 In 2024, the COFA was amended again to renew aid the freely associated nations as well as Guam and other U.S. Pacific territories.